Balearic Islands Yacht Charter Guide

 From spring through to late October, enjoy long summer days that adorn the islands of Mallorca, Ibiza and Menorca.
-These golden Spanish isles have evolved to be among Europe’s most glamorous holiday hot spots, attracting well-heeled travelers to enjoy the long hours of sunshine and hip, world-class hangouts.
+These golden Spanish isles have evolved to be among Europe’s most glamorous holiday hot spots.
+They attract well-heeled travelers to enjoy hip, world-class hangouts during a Balearic Islands yacht charter.
 Stunning beaches and clear water bays punctuate their breezy coastlines, while ashore Michelin-starred restaurants and state-of-the-art marinas welcome the superyacht crowd in style.

 Over the past few decades, Mallorca, the largest of the Balearic Islands, has established itself as one of the Mediterranean’s most exclusive destinations.
 Life in Mallorca is all about long, lazy lunches anchored in secret coves, ambling through ancient streets and finding yourself in the latest nightclub (should it take your fancy).
 Should you tire of picturesque ports, golden-sand beaches and rustic villages then Palma, the island’s capital, offers a cool contrast from the quieter sides of the island.